-King Ludwig II, ruler of a then-independent Bavaria, was so obsessed with building castles that the kingdom began drowning in debt.
+King Ludwig II of Bavaria, ruler of a then-independent Bavaria, was so obsessed with building castles that the kingdom began drowning in debt.
 His nobles eventually got so fed up that they deposed him before he could bankrupt the country.
 Today, those castles bring in huge amounts of tourist revenue to the local economy.

 Communist leader Santiago Carrillo had the nickname of Juan Carlos I of Spain picked out before his reign even began: "The Brief".
 35 years later, Santiago is no longer leader of the Communist Party in Spain, but Juan Carlos is still King.